Kingship and kingdom of God: Intertestamental period

 The phrase the Kingdom of God is not common in intertestamental literature.
-Where it does occur, such as in the Psalms of Solomon and the Wisdom of Solomon, it usually refers "to God's reign, not to the realm over which he reigns, nor to the new age, [nor to ...] the messianic order to be established by the Lord's Anointed."
+Where it does occur, such as in the Psalms of Solomon and the Wisdom of Solomon, it usually refers to "God's reign, not to the realm over which he reigns, nor to the new age, [nor to ...] the messianic order to be established by the Lord's Anointed".

-The term does occasionally, however, denote "an eschatological event," such as in the Assumption of Moses and the Sibylline Oracles.
-In these cases, "God's Kingdom is not the new age but the effective manifestation of his rule in all the world so that the eschatological order is established."
+The term does occasionally, however, denote "an eschatological event", such as in the Assumption of Moses and the Sibylline Oracles.
+In these works, "God's Kingdom is not the new age but the effective manifestation of his rule in all the world so that the eschatological order is established."
 Along these lines was the more "national" view in which the awaited messiah was seen as a liberator and the founder of a new state of Israel.

-Gospels
+New Testament

 The Gospel of Luke records Jesus' description of the Kingdom of God, "The kingdom of God does not come with observation; neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you."

 In the Synoptic Gospels, Jesus speaks frequently of God's kingdom.
 However within the New Testament, nowhere does Jesus appear to clearly define the concept.
 Within the Synoptic Gospel accounts, the assumption appears to have been made that, "this was a concept so familiar that it did not require definition."
 Karen Wenell wrote, "Mark's Gospel provides for us a significant place of transformation for the space of the Kingdom of God, precisely because it can be understood as a kind of birthplace for the Kingdom of God, the beginning of its construction ...".

+John's Gospel refers to the Kingdom of God in Jesus' dialogue with Nicodemus in chapter 3.
+Constantin von Tischendorf's text is exceptional in referring to "the kingdom of heaven" in John 3:5, on evidence which Heinrich Meyer describes as "ancient but yet inadequate".

 Within the non-canonical, yet contemporary Gnostic Gospel of Thomas, Jesus is quoted as saying, "If those who lead you say to you: ‘Look, the kingdom is in the sky!’ then the birds of the sky will precede you.
 If they say to you: ‘It is in the sea,’ then the fishes will precede you.
 Rather, the kingdom is inside of you and outside of you.
 When you come to know yourselves, then you will be known, and you will realize that you are the children of the living Father."
 This same Gospel of Thomas further describes Jesus as implying that the Kingdom of God is already present, saying, "The kingdom of the Father is spread out upon the earth, and people do not see it.”